KingricharVD/Astra-Coin/documentation/SPORKS.md

 Also value can be any integer, like block height or some other constant.

 ## Multivalue spork
-Divi has a need to make changes to the blockchain in more complex way comparing to binary switches.
+Astra has a need to make changes to the blockchain in more complex way comparing to binary switches.
 ### Motivation
 We need to be able to save all previous values that were used with this spork.
 Why?
 Let's take a look on example, we need to be able to change block value to arbitrary one.
 We can't achieve it with binary switches, because for binary switches we need to have all options compiled into code.
 We can only switch between two 'branches'.